EdenComp/Whanos/docs/README.md

 - Befunge
 - Rust

-The automation is done by automatically fetching your repository for changes, and by automatically building and deploying your application!
+The automation is done by automatically fetching your repository for changes, and by automatically building and deploying your application, which can be deployed on Kubernetes after it!

-> Work in progress: Automatically deploy your application on Kubernetes!
+> :rocket: For Rust, the requirement is to have a `Cargo.toml` file at the root of your repository.

 ## Installation